Editor’s note: This post is archived from the Montana Lowdown news blog of MTFP editor John S. Adams.

-Late last year I wrote here about a story that Lee’s Mike Dennison has been following about a Missoula man has fought for nearly a decade to overturn is rape conviction.
+Late last year, I wrote about a story that Lee’s Mike Dennison has been following about a Missoula man who has fought for nearly a decade to overturn his rape conviction.

 Cody Marble, 27, was convicted in 2002 of raping a 13-year-old fellow inmate at the Missoula County Juvenile Detention Facility and sentenced to 20 years in prison.
 Marble adamantly denied the charges from the beginning and has insisted all along that he was set up by his fellow inmates.

 In a statement filed Tuesday with Marble’s petition, the alleged victim, now 22, says he was not raped by Marble and that he was told by other teenagers held in the detention center to make up the story to frame Marble for the crime.

 “I testified falsely against Cody Marble at the trial,” he said in his statement.
 “I thought by then that the story had gone too far and I could not go back.
 I never thought he would be found guilty or go to prison. … My hope now is to set the record straight.”

 What was Missoula County Attorney Fred Van Valkenburg’s response to seeing the victim’s signed a statement recanting his 2002 testimony?